YingkaiFu/uav_learn/README.md

-This is a repo to delop vision algorithms on a UAV
+This is a repo to deploy vision algorithms on a UAV